This small Balkan state has kept its underrated attractions and quirky culture on the down-low for far too long.

 #24 Fantast castle, also know as the Dundjerski castle, is built by Bogdan Dunđerski in 1919 to prove that he was not broke as had been reported.

-#25 Serbian fresco – The White Angel – is one of the best-known frescoes in Serbian culture, and it was the first picture ever sent using a video transmission between Europe and North America.
+#25 Serbian fresco – The White Angel – is one of the best-known and amazing frescoes in Serbian culture, and it was the first picture ever sent using a video transmission between Europe and North America.